Progress report for LNE20-400

 Solution and Approach

-This project will investigate strategies to best prepare root crop growers for wireworm infestations and reduce the likelihood of significant wireworm pressure in root crop plantings.
-The primary educational program will focus on assessing grower level of knowledge and familiarity with wireworms in root crops and the currently available tactics for their management in temperate agroecosystems.
-Learning outcomes for this curriculum will be divided into two general categories: knowledge building and skill development.
-To best support growers our project looks to develop a robust wireworm educational program in conjunction with a research plan to explore novel tactics to better manage wireworm pressure in sweet potato crops.
-Specifically, our project will perform three sets of field trials to test different pest management tactics for wireworm management.
-These avenues of research will include: the use of entomopathogenic fungi for biological control, high glucosinolate mustard (HGM) biofumigation, and the development of a cover crop ranking system to identify the most problematic cover crops for wireworm recruitment.
+This project investigated strategies to best prepare root crop growers for wireworm infestations and reduce the likelihood of significant wireworm pressure in root crop plantings.
+The primary educational program focused on assessing grower level of knowledge and familiarity with wireworms in root crops and the currently available tactics for their management in temperate agroecosystems.
+Learning outcomes for the curriculum was divided into two general categories: knowledge building and skill development.
+To best support growers our project looked to develop an educational program in conjunction with a research plan to explore novel tactics to better manage wireworm pressure in sweet potato and potato crops.
+Specifically, our project performed three sets of field trials to test different pest management tactics for wireworm management.
+These avenues of research included: the use of entomopathogenic fungi for biological control, high glucosinolate mustard (HGM) biofumigation, and the development of a cover crop ranking system to identify the most problematic cover crops for wireworm recruitment.

-Northeastern diversified vegetable farmers are the primary beneficiaries of this project.
-Particularly, we will focus our efforts on farmers with a significant investment in root crops, and utilizing grass cover crops in their rotation schedule.
-By the end of this project, Seventy-five northeastern vegetable growers will acquire advanced knowledge of wireworm ecology and the use of novel management tactics for the control of wireworms.
-Application of this knowledge will occur on 50 acres of planted root crops protecting $225,000/year worth of root crops.
-Of these seventy-five growers, ten will report their estimated average recovery of losses.
+Northeastern diversified vegetable farmers were the primary beneficiaries of this project.
+Particularly, we focused our efforts on farmers with a significant investment in root crops, and utilizing grass cover crops in their rotation schedule.
+By the end of this project, roughly 48 northeastern vegetable growers acquired advanced knowledge of wireworm ecology and the use of novel management tactics for the control of wireworms through our educational program.
+Direct application of this knowledge was difficult to estimate in the form of reduced damage estimates but 5 growers out of our educational program indicated that the knowledge generated from our research and educational program will be utilized for managing wireworm in their root cropping systems.

 Seventy-five Northeastern growers will each apply at least one novel management tactic for the control of wireworms on a total of 75 acres of root crops.
 50 of these farmers producing $225,000 worth of root crops annually will report a reduction in crop losses to wireworms compared to previous years.